Robert Pauli Scherer Informational Designation Site

 Michigan Historical Market: Erected September 5, 1984.
 This marker is clearly visible from the sidewalk on the north side of Kirby just east of Woodward.

-Use in 2002.
-This building was occupied for many years by Detroit's Children's Museum, but this museum moved so the Scherer house was vacant in 2002.
+Use in 2012.
+This building was occupied for many years by Detroit's Children's Museum, was purchased recently and will be converted into a museum of Greek Culture in Detroit.

 Return to Museums